Parikshit-njit/website-history/README.md

                </ul></li>
          <li>Page Title: About</li>
          <li>Description: About</li>
-         <li>Keywords: The main keywords which will help match the webpage are as follows:<br></li>
+         <li>Keywords: The main keywords which will help match the webpage are as follows:<br><ul><li>IS 601</li></ul></li>
          <li>Page Layout: F Pattern Layout is used since this page is dense with content.
 The titles will be bold and there will be content mostly in the vertical direction</li>
-         <li>Page Content: The page will have links to Pages: Home, Working, About, Developing Team</li>
+         <li>Page Content: The page will have links to Pages: Home, Working, About, Developing Team.
+This website is made for the IS 601- Web System Development course at New Jersey Institute of Technology.
+In this class i have learned how to develop a web-based system through this intensive hands-on project.
+This project has helped me in applying real-world problem-solving skills that meets the challange of developing a web-based information system. <br/>
+   I have also learned the basic pronciples of web-based applications, object oriented design patterns, MVC application design, working on Docker containerized images and much more.</li>
     </ol>
  </p><hr>